wagtail/wagtail/docs/pages/advanced_topics/queryset_methods.rst

         .. code-block:: python

-            # Remove a page from a queryset
+            # Remove a page from a QuerySet
             new_queryset = old_queryset & Page.objects.not_page(page_to_remove)

     .. automethod:: descendant_of